 How to Make Christmas Morning Casserole

-This casserole features Wesson Pure Canola Oil from Walmart, which you can find in the cooking oil aisle, because it's the perfect cooking oil for favorite holiday dishes.
+This casserole uses canola oil, which you can find in the cooking oil aisle, because it's the perfect cooking oil for favorite holiday dishes.

-My Christmas morning casserole uses Wesson Pure Canola Oil in both the egg bake and the microwave hollandaise sauce.
+My Christmas morning casserole uses canola oil in both the egg bake and the microwave hollandaise sauce.

 Here's how I make my Christmas morning casserole:

-First, I melt two tablespoons of butter in the microwave, then mix 2 tablespoons of Wesson Canola Oil into the butter.
-Then I brush both sides of English muffin toasting bread with the butter and canola oil mixture.
+First, I melt two tablespoons of butter in the microwave, then mix 2 tablespoons of oil into the butter.
+Then I brush both sides of English muffin toasting bread with the butter and oil mixture.

 The bread gets broiled for a few minutes, then flipped and broiled until both sides are toasted.
 After it's done, I cut the bread into one-inch cubes.